Surely this could be left as a configuration option for the

 by unicast,

-because the failure response is different in the two cases (no response to a multicast xRQ, but xRJ response to a unicast xRQ).
+to a multicast xRQ, but xRJ response to a unicast xRQ).

 The only